hypered/prototyping/README.md

 is thus similar to using the route `http://127.0.0.1:9011/item/1`:

 ```
-$ runghc prototype.hs screen view-item 2 --json | tee a
+$ runghc prototype.hs screen view-item 2 --json
 {"id":2,"description":"Extract the values of each ENUMs to reuse them in table descriptions.","status":"TODO"}
 ```

-Given the above JSON, the screen can be rendred with:
+The screen can be rendered with (the corresponding Mustache template is `view-item.mustache`):

 ```
-$ haskell-mustache mustache/view-item.mustache a
+$ runghc prototype.hs screen view-item 2
 ITEM-2
 Status: TODO
 Description: